7 modules/ 9 days

 4. Project risks (technological, operational, financial)

 The introductory module will focus on an overview of Project Management, why it is useful and how it has evolved, featuring experienced engineering project managers from a variety of industries.
 It will introduce topics based on traditional waterfall methodologies, contrasting them with the increasingly relevant agile approach, and introduce many of the topics being covered in subsequent modules.
-While most of the material and examples will be directly relevant for engineers, there are three sections of note: (Module 4) the challenges of managing projects in a technology environment; (Module 6) the challenges of implementing and communicating projects to a broad range of stakeholders; and (Module 8) the increasing role of societal implications and ethical considerations in engineering projects and how to address them.
+While most of the material and examples will be directly relevant for engineers, there are two sections of note: (Module 4) the challenges of managing projects in a technology environment; and (Module 6), the increasing role of societal implications and ethical considerations in engineering projects, and how to address them.
 The first module will also include an overview of program expectations.